foodbully/getfiredup/README.md

 ## Assumptions
-- RRSP will be converted to RRIF upon retirement
+- RRSP will be converted to a RRIF upon retirement
 - Retirement savings drawdown order will be: (1) RRSP, (2) Non-Reg, and (3) TFSA
 - During retirement, maxing out the TFSA will be funded by the dividends
 - Savings contribution order will be: (1) RRSP, (2) TFSA, and (3) Non-Reg